JairMP/ChallengeBankaya/README.md

 make tests
 ```

-## Endpoints
+## Endpoint

-To consume de API you can use this endpoints:
+To consume de API you can use this endpoint:

 ```sh
 POST http://127.0.0.1:5000/pokemon-in-location